 Walmart also has enormous value because it can accumulate large amounts of cash.
 Their e-commerce sales have also been exploding lately.

-Interestingly Walmart has around a 7.5% stake in TikTok global, and it uses the platform to stream ads for its popular products.
+Interestingly, Walmart has around a 7.5% stake in TikTok Global and uses the platform to stream ads for its popular products.
 Walmart also has a great social media presence.

 4. Costco Wholesale

-Costco is a unique wholesaler, and the model has been a success in America.
-To shop at Costco, you need to buy an annual membership; more than 100 billion people worldwide have Costco memberships in 2020 because of the brand reputation for unbelievably low prices and high value.
+Costco is a unique wholesaler, and the model has succeeded in America.
+To shop at Costco, you need to buy an annual membership; more than 100 billion people worldwide had Costco memberships in 2020 because of the brand’s reputation for unbelievably low prices and high value.

 Costco has also been enjoying a perpetually growing membership base.
-The company has a business model similar to Aldi, where their stores are minimal, and the company focuses more on selling high-quality products at unbelievably low prices.
+The company has a business model similar to Aldi, whose stores are minimal and focus more on selling high-quality products at unbelievably low prices.

-The company also does not use traditional advertising mediums, which is a strategy that is highly similar to ALDI.
-They only send in advertisements to its members, and its customers are also supremely loyal.
-Therefore it is an excellent value stock that you as an investor can put your money in.
+The company also does not use traditional advertising mediums, a highly similar strategy to ALDI.
+Instead, they only send advertisements to its members, and its customers are loyal.
+Therefore it is an excellent value stock that you can put your money in as an investor.

 So you can’t buy Aldi stocks, and the possibility of them offering an IPO anytime soon seems very meek; however, one can never predict the future, and there might be a chance for us to invest in Aldi in the coming years.
 In the meantime, there are a couple of similar or alternative investments that you could make instead of Aldi.

-What makes Aldi so great is its sole focus on delivering great products and great service, the company does not focus on making as much money as possible, and their business model has been working quite well for them.
-There are a lot of other stores that would be happy to take you as their investor or shareholder until Aldi changes its mind.
+What makes Aldi so great is its sole focus on delivering great products and great service, the company does not focus on making as much money as possible, and its business model has been working quite well for them.
+Many other stores would be happy to take you as their investor or shareholder until Aldi changes its mind.